EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/price_tco/v1/index.md

 Note that TCO® is a comparative tool, not a predictive tool — your actual five-year cost of owning a particular vehicle will vary depending on your personal circumstances, such as your driving history and the number of miles you drive.

-For legal reasons, we cannot expose the granular data (i.e. depreciation, taxes and fees, insurance, fuel, etc.) that makes up the True Cost to Own value.
-If you want to get access to that data, please email us at api \[at\] edmunds \[dot\] com.

 You can also send your users to the following URL for more information on the True Cost to Own value:

 > http://www.edmunds.com/{make}/{model}/{year}/tco.html?style={style ID}&zip={zipcode}